 - We will be able to keep your pet’s information on file, as well as your name, address and phone information.

 - If your pet becomes lost, we (or someone who finds your pet) will be able to check your pet’s registration number and link to your contact information so you can be called about your pet’s whereabouts.

 - Your pet’s registration confirms that you are the registered owner of the pet.

 Not only does pet registration benefit your pet, but the fees we collect are used to feed and care for the homeless pets in our care.
-In addition, $3.00 from each tag issued is used to fund our SPOT (Stop Pet Overpopulation Together) Program, which promotes responsible pet ownership through spaying and neutering.
+In addition, money from the sale of each tag is used to help fund spay/neuter initiatives.

 Broward County law requires both dogs and cats to wear an official Broward County Rabies Registration Tag.
 The tag should be worn by your pet at all times so that he can be identified in case he gets lost from home.